-Joshua Rubin, clarinet, co-artistic director
+Joshua Rubin, clarinet, artistic director emeritus

 Joshua Rubin is a founding clarinetist and the co-Artistic Director of the International Contemporary Ensemble (ICE), where he oversees the creative direction of more than one hundred concerts per season in the United States and abroad.
 As a clarinetist, the New York Times has praised him as, "incapable of playing an inexpressive note."

 Joshua has worked closely with many of the prominent composers of our time, including George Crumb, David Lang, John Adams, George Lewis, Kaija Saariaho, John Zorn, Magnus Lindberg, Steve Lehman, Nathan Davis, Tyshawn Sorey, John Zorn, and Mario Davidovsky.
 His interest in electronic music throughout his career has led him work on making these technologies easier to use for both composers and performers.
 Joshua can be heard on recordings from the Nonesuch, Kairos, New Focus, Mode, Cedille, Naxos, Bridge, New Amsterdam, and Tzadik labels.
 His album "There Never is No Light," available on ICE's Tundra label, highlights music that uses technology to capture the human engagement of the performer and the listener.

 Recently he has been featured as a soloist with the Seattle Symphony (under Ludovic Morlot), at the Ojai Music Festival, at the Mostly Mozart Festival at Lincoln Center, in engagements with the Nagoya Philharmonic Orchestra and the Saint Paul Chamber Orchestra, and has given solo performances of new music in New York, Chicago, Los Angeles, São Paulo, Rome and Berlin.